The day and night art for preschoolers is going to be so much fun on pajama day! It’s a wonderful addition to your list of preschool art projects.

 art for preschoolers – creating a day sky canvas

 I purchased all of our supplies locally (or they were already on-hand in our school work room).
-I’m including Amazon links to comparable items for your convenience.
+But I’ve created a list of links for your convenience.
+I may get commissions for purchases made through links in this post.

 We created a few shades of blue before getting started.
 This was accomplished by mixing blue paint with more or less white paint.
 Nothing fancy about it.